-As US Coast Guard licensed Captains (Masters) with Sailing Certifications, we can deliver your boat wherever you need it, safe, and on-time.
+As US Coast Guard licensed Masters (Captains) with Sailing, and OUPV “6-Pack” certifications, we can operate or deliver your boat wherever you need it, safe, and on-time.
 From Lake Washington through the locks, to Desolation Sound, Ketchikan, or San Diego, we can take your boat and you there.

 Ask us about our pre-cruising or pre-race locks packages, where we’ll bring your boat to or from your freshwater moorage through the locks to Shilshole or Elliott Bay, so you don’t have to worry about the locks or bridge opening times.
 We can even fill (or empty) the tanks for you on the way.